abinashprasana/no2-forecasting-deep-learning/README.md

 - **Artefact removal:** Negative instrument readings replaced with NaN
 - **Outlier handling:** Values above the 99th percentile clipped per column
 - **Imputation:** Linear interpolation for gaps up to 6 consecutive hours
-- **Scaling:** MinMaxScaler fitted on training set only — applied separately to validation and test
+- **Scaling:** MinMaxScaler fitted on training set only, applied separately to validation and test

 ---